Adam Moen

 Join a Cleanup Effort

-I will host or participate in a beach, highway, river, or other cleanup effort in my community that follows the CDC’s current guidelines for prevention of disease transfer.
+I will host or participate in a beach, highway, river, or other cleanup effort in my community.

 Community